 When you live with chronic pain, your definition of “being okay” takes on new meanings.
-The pain scale doesn’t really apply since we’ve gotten so used to it that a 8 is now a 4, but that doesn’t mean that the pain has lessen, it just means our endurance has grown.
+The pain scale doesn’t really apply since we’ve gotten so used to it that an 8 is now a 4, but that doesn’t mean that the pain has lessened, it just means our endurance has grown.

-This sounds perfectly normal to someone who deals with pain on a daily basis, but it sounds a little crazy for a person who don’t know what it’s like.
+This sounds perfectly normal to someone who deals with pain on a daily basis, but it sounds a little crazy for a person who doesn’t know what it’s like.

-The fact that many chronic illness also causes mental illness doesn’t help.
+The fact that many chronic illnesses also cause mental illness doesn’t help.
 Unfortunately, doctors aren’t free of stigma.
-This is why it is so important to keep talking about our experiences, until people finally understand.
+This is why it is so important to keep talking about our experiences until people finally understand.